appressoas/cradmin_legacy/docs/develop.rst

 Develop cradmin_legacy, or run the demo
 #######################################

-To develop django-cradmin, or to run the demo, you will have to do the following.
+To develop cradmin-legacy, or to run the demo, you will have to do the following.

 ******************